zoe1337/Glimpse/HACKING.md

 ```

 The parameters/flags you add to `./autogen.sh` must be the same for `./configure`.
 You only need the `./configure` step for _mypaint-brushes_ and _libmypaint_.

+It is highly recommended that you add the `--disable-python` flag to the Glimpse build step.
+Python 2 is now "end of life", so it should not be used in production environments.

 To speed up the build, add these tags for the BABL build step: